-The Sub-Fund's financial assets subject to the expected credit loss model within HKFRS 9 are cash and cash equivalents, amounts due from brokers and interest receivable.
-At 31 December 2022 and 31 December 2021, no loss allowance had been provided for cash and cash equivalents, amount due from brokers and interest receivable.
+The Sub-Fund's financial assets subject to the expected credit loss model within HKFRS 9 are cash and cash equivalents and interest receivable.
+At 31 December 2023 and 31 December 2022, no loss allowance had been provided for cash and cash equivalents, amount due from brokers and interest receivable.
 There is not considered to be any concentration of credit risk within these assets.
 No assets are considered impaired and no amounts have been written off in the period.

-At 31 December 2022 and 31 December 2021, cash and cash equivalents, amounts due from brokers and interest receivable which are all relatively short-term receivables with no financing component are impacted by the HKFRS 9 ECL model, the Sub-Fund has adopted the general approach.
-The loss allowance shown is measured at an amount equal to 12-month ECLs as the credit risk does not increase significantly since initial recognition
+At 31 December 2023 and 31 December 2022, cash and cash equivalents and interest receivable which are all relatively short-term receivables with no financing component are impacted by the HKFRS 9 ECL model, the Sub-Fund has adopted the general approach.
+The loss allowance shown is measured at an amount equal to 12-month ECLs as the credit risk does not increase significantly since initial recognition.